 The Revenue Reconciliation Act of 1993 (Title XIII of OBRA '93) amended Code section 401(a)(17) to reduce the maximum amount of annual compensation that may be taken into account under a qualified plan to \$150,000 for benefits accruing in plan years beginning on or after January 1, 1994.
-See Act Section 13212 for the different effective dates and the transition rules.
+See Act Section 13212 for the different effective dates and the transition rules for certain plans maintained under a collective bargaining agreement.